 - Aid in the breakdown of cholesterol

 - Functions as a hormone in the digestive system.
 The gallbladder is next to the liver and it holds and secretes enzymes into the intestine to help with digestion.
 One of the substances that the gallbladder secretes is deoxycholic acid.
-While in the intestine, deoxycholic acid helps break down and digest fat.
+While in the intestine, the deoxycholic acid helps break down and digest fat.

 Who is a Good Candidate for Kybella Treatment?

-Kybella is a great option for patients with fullness in the submental (under chin) or neck region that is caused by collection of excess fat.
+Kybella is a great option for patients with fullness in the submental (under chin) or neck region that is caused by the collection of excess fat.
 At times, the fullness in the region could be caused by other reasons including enlarged thyroid or lymph nodes.
 For this reason, it is important that a patient seeking to have treatment with Kybella have a thorough physical examination of the neck region to ensure they are a good candidate.

 How Does Kybella Work to Treat a Double Chin?